Naresh-chandanbatve/decor/README.md

 ```

 #### For Client
-In another termianl, First go to root directory
+In another Terminal, First go to root directory

 Install dependencies